Fix the Structural Bottleneck: Context Compression via Explicit Information Transmission: Related Work

-\textbf{Soft context compression.} provides greater flexibility than discrete token removal under high compression ratios. \citeauthor{wingate-etal-2022-prompt} presented an early attempt to compress context tokens into a single vector, focusing on representation learning.
-AutoCompressor~\cite{chevalier-etal-2023-adapting} builds LLMs into compressors inspired by the Recurrent Memory Transformer~\cite{bulatov2022recurrent}, accumulatively compressing contexts into summary tokens.~\citeauthor{mu2023learning} introduces gist tokens as an information bottleneck by modifying attention masks, establishing the LLM-as-a-compressor paradigm.
-ICAE~\cite{ge2024incontext} further simplifies this paradigm into an encoder–decoder framework, which has since become a widely adopted paradigm.
-Building upon ICAE, 500×~\cite{li-etal-2025-500xcompressor}, Activation Beacon~\cite{zhang2025long}, and UniGist~\cite{deng2025unigist} pass cached key–value states to the decoder, together with carefully designed gist-token attention masks, to obtain more informative compressed representations. \citeauthor{deng-etal-2025-silver} systematically study the effects of different design components within the encoder–decoder compression framework.
-EPL~\cite{zhao-etal-2025-position} further improves compression performance by adjusting the positional encodings of gist tokens.
-SAC~\cite{liu2025autoencoding} examines the necessity of the auto-encoding training objective, demonstrating that effective compression can be achieved using only a text completion objective. xRAG~\cite{cheng2024xrag} explores converting representations from text embedding models into compression tokens.
+\textbf{Soft context compression.} Soft context compression offers greater flexibility and expressiveness than discrete token removal at high compression ratios, and our method belongs to this category. \citeauthor{wingate-etal-2022-prompt} presented an early attempt to compress context tokens into a single vector, focusing on representation learning.
+AutoCompressor~\citep{chevalier-etal-2023-adapting} builds LLMs into compressors inspired by the Recurrent Memory Transformer~\citep{bulatov2022recurrent}, accumulatively compressing contexts into summary tokens.~\citeauthor{mu2023learning} introduces gist tokens as an information bottleneck by modifying attention masks, establishing the LLM-as-a-compressor paradigm.
+ICAE~\citep{ge2024incontext} further simplifies this paradigm into an encoder–decoder framework, which has since become a widely adopted paradigm.
+Building upon ICAE, 500×~\citep{li-etal-2025-500xcompressor}, Activation Beacon~\citep{zhang2025long}, and UniGist~\citep{deng2025unigist} pass cached key–value states to the decoder, together with carefully designed gist-token attention masks, to obtain more informative compressed representations. \citeauthor{deng-etal-2025-silver} systematically study the effects of different design components within the encoder–decoder compression framework.
+EPL~\citep{zhao-etal-2025-position} further improves compression performance by adjusting the positional encodings of gist tokens. xRAG~\citep{cheng2024xrag} explores converting representations from text embedding models into compression tokens.
+SAC~\citep{liu2026autoencodingfree} examines the necessity of the auto-encoding training objective, demonstrating that effective compression can be achieved using only a text completion objective. \citet{tang2026comi} dynamically assign compression budget through coarse-to-fine compression.
 Different from the existing methods that use the internal self-attention mechanisms of LLMs to perform compression, our method adopts a fundamentally different paradigm by decoupling compression from the LLM architecture and formulating it as an explicit information transmission problem over frozen hidden states.